-There are following issues which are assumed to be the cause of the sluggish adoption of Wi-Fi technology:
+There are a few issues that are assumed to be the cause behind the sluggish adoption of WiFi technology −

-Compatibility and Interpretability: One of the bigger problems with Wi-Fi is compatibility and interpretability; for example, 802.11a products are not compatible with 802.11b products, due to the different operating frequencies and 802.11a hotspots would not help a 802.11b client.
-Due to lack of standardization, harmonization and certification, different vendors come out with products that do not work with each other.
+Compatibility and Interoperability − One of the major problems with WiFi is its compatibility and interoperability.
+For example, 802.11a products are not compatible with 802.11b products.
+Due to different operating frequencies, 802.11a hotspots would not help an 802.11b client.
+Due to lack of standardization, harmonization, and certification, different vendors come out with products that do not work with each other.

-Billing Issues: Wi-Fi vendors are also looking for ways to solve the problem of back-end integration and billing that has dogged the roll-out of commercial Wi-Fi hotspots.
-Some of the ideas under consideration for Wi-Fi billing include per day, per hour and unlimited monthly connection fees.
+Billing Issues − WiFi vendors are also looking for ways to solve the problem of back-end integration and billing, which have dogged the roll-out of commercial WiFi hotspots.
+Some of the ideas under consideration for WiFi billing such as per day, per hour, and unlimited monthly connection fees.